dwyl/learn-tdd/README.md

 Imagine the makers of the Vending Machine (_unknowingly_) hired a _**rogue**_ programmer to build the change calculator.

+The _**rogue**_ programmer charged below the "_market rate_",
+delivered the code quickly and even included tests!

-The makers of the vending machine will think that everything is working fine, all the _tests_ pass and when they try the machine it dispenses the merchandise and the correct change every time.
+The makers of the vending machine think that everything is working fine, all the _tests_ pass and when they try the machine it dispenses the merchandise and the _correct change every time_.

 But in the `getChange` method the
 _**rogue**_ programmer put in the following lines: